eafunk/rsp-streaming/README.txt

 link for the radio station.

 In this project directory you will find:
-- A detailed protocol documentation in the rsp_protocol.txt file.
+- Detailed protocol documentation in the rsp_protocol.txt file.

 - Directions for generating a public/private key pair for optional use by the RSP protocol to prevent stream source spoofing in the